MiguelBusta/compilers/README.md

 In this example, np.min(numbers) will return the minimum value from the list, which is `1`.

 #### Sum
-`np.sum()` is another function from the `numpy`library, designed to compute the sum of elements within a list or array of numbers.
-Let's break down its usage within the context of the code:
+`np.sum()` is another function from the `numpy`library, designed to compute the sum of elements within a list or array of numbers:

 `np.sum` is included in the `symbol_table`using the following code: